- Balkanize Me: In the Lunar Civil War path, Equestria can break in seven nations.

 - Boom Town: Golden Delicious and the TER can engage in rapid, large-scale industrialization of the South-East, turning two rural region level states into dense urban areas with four times as many base building slots and four more into regular urban areas with three times the base building slots.
 Since this increases the states' base building slots, it is also affected by industry tech unlike the bonus building slots most such focuses give.

-- Chummy Commies: Golden Delicious, leader of TER, wants to create a democratic syndicalist Southeast Equestria.
+- Chummy Commies: Golden Delicious, leader of the TER, wants to create a democratic syndicalist Southeast Equestria.

 - Chummy Commies: Cricket Chafer desires to create a centralized communist state with a moderate level of democracy, with possibilities of opening up the democracy to non-socialist parties appease some conservative parts of the country, and his tree does more overall to combat racism than the other three, though it's still imperfect, especially towards the native jungle ponies.